Cast of ER: Departures from the main cast

-Laura Innes left midway through Season 13 in the episode "A House Divided," when a reluctant Luka Kovač was forced by budget cuts to fire her character, Kerry Weaver.
+Laura Innes left midway through Season 13 in the episode "A House Divided," when a reluctant Luka Kovač was forced by budget cuts to fire her character, Kerry Weaver, due to her high salary.
 After bracing for a battle to keep her position, and in spite of the fact that Kovač realized he must find a way to keep her on staff, Weaver ultimately decided to resign from County and accept a job offer from a television station in Miami, Florida.
 Innes returned for two episodes in Season 15, including the series finale.

-Shane West left in the Season 13 finale, "The Honeymoon is Over," after his character, Ray Barnett got hit by a truck, lost both his legs and returned to Baton Rouge with his mother to recuperate.
+Shane West left in the Season 13 finale, "The Honeymoon Is Over," after his character, Ray Barnett, got hit by a truck, lost both his legs and returned to Baton Rouge with his mother to recuperate.
 West returned for three episodes during Season 15 when his character reunited with Neela Rasgotra.

-Goran Visnjic, who played the character of Luka Kovač, departed in the season finale of Season 13 when he left for Croatia to care for his ailing father.
-He returned for seven episodes in Season 14 to wrap up his medical storyline and then made a brief appearance in Season 15's "Book of Abby" where he, Abby, and their son Joe embark on their new life together.
+Goran Višnjić, who played the character of Luka Kovač, departed in the Season 13 finale, "The Honeymoon Is Over," when he left for Croatia to care for his ailing father.
+He returned for seven episodes in Season 14 to wrap up his medical storyline and then made a brief appearance in the Season 15 episode "The Book of Abby" where he, his wife Abby Lockhart, and their son Joe embark on their new life together.

-Mekhi Phifer departed in the Season 15 premiere when his character, Gregory Pratt, died in the ER as the result of blast injuries suffered in an ambulance explosion in the Season 14 finale.
+Mekhi Phifer departed in the Season 15 premiere, "Life After Death," when his character, Greg Pratt, died in the ER as the result of blast injuries suffered in an ambulance explosion.

-Maura Tierney, who played the character of Abby Lockhart, departed early in Season 15 in the episode "Book of Abby" with her TV husband Luka Kovač.
+Maura Tierney, who played the character of Abby Lockhart, departed early in Season 15 in the episode "The Book of Abby" with her husband Luka Kovač.
 Along with their son Joe, they presumably headed to Boston, where Abby had accepted a new job.
 She attempted to leave the ER quietly, however the rest of the staff made it known how much they would miss her.
 Nurse Haleh Adams showed Abby a hidden wall with the locker labels of all the past staff members since season one, with the exceptions of Carter (who refused to deface government property) and Boulet (who took hers as a memento when she departed in Season 6).
 Other names on the wall include departed former characters as well as some prominent writers and producers.
-Abby then left the ER and met Luka and her son Joe outside to embark on their new life together.
+Abby then left the ER and met Luka and Joe outside to embark on their new life together.
 Tierney returned in the Season 15 episode "Shifting Equilibrium" in a cameo during a phone conversation with Neela Rasgotra.